CongducPham/PRIMA-Intel-IrriS/Gateway/scripts/single_chan_pkt_fwd/README-run-as-pkt-forwarder-to-TTN.md

 IMPORTANT
 ---------

-`config_band.sh` now takes care of configuring for TTN or using the full edge mode.
+`config_band.sh` now takes care of configuring for TTN (TheThingNetwork) or using the full gateway edge mode.
 Run as follows to configure for TTN:

 	> cd scripts
 	> ./config_band.sh eu868 B827EBFFFE36AAAA eu1.cloud.thethings.network

-To get back to edge mode (local Chirstack is the network server to the WaziGate dashboard), run as follows:
+`eu868` can be replaced by one of the frequency band configuration name listed in the folder.

+To get your default gateway ID which is based on its `eth0` MAC address you can run the `get_gw_ttn_eui.sh` script:

 	> cd scripts
+	> ./get_gw_ttn_eui.sh
+	B827EBFFFE36AAAA

+Then, you can also replace `eu1.cloud.thethings.network` by the server associated to the region cluster	you want your gateway to be connected on.
+At time of writing, TTN proposes:

+- eu1.cloud.thethings.network
+- nam1.cloud.thethings.network
+- au1.cloud.thethings.network

+To get back to edge mode (local Chirpstack is the network server to the WaziGate dashboard), run as follows:

+	> cd scripts
 	> ./config_band.sh eu868

 The information below is for your information only, to understand what `config_band.sh` is actually doing.
+You can look at step 11 to see what you should do on your TTN console to get your gateway registered.

 /////